 The metal stand has two wide-set feet that are far enough apart that you can place stuff in the front, like your mouse and keyboard.
 It holds the screen really well, and there's minimal wobble.

 The Gigabyte AORUS FI27Q-X has a mediocre native contrast, which is expected from an IPS panel.
 Blacks look gray when viewed in the dark, and there's no local dimming feature to improve it.
-It's slightly above the advertised 1000:1 contrast, but this could vary between units.

 The Gigabyte AORUS FI27Q-X's SDR brightness is great.
 It easily gets bright enough to combat glare, and it's very consistent across different content.